 When medication and rest failed to bring pain relief to pitcher Henry “Quinn” Stroube’s throwing elbow, his parents decided to seek a second medical opinion.
-With MRI in hand, they met with Peter Sabonghy, MD, a Memorial Hermann-affiliated orthopedic surgeon who serves as medical director of the Memorial Hermann IRONMAN Sports Medicine Institute at Memorial City.
+With MRI in hand, they met with Peter Sabonghy, MD, a Memorial Hermann-affiliated orthopedic surgeon who serves as medical director of the Rockets Sports Medicine Institute at Memorial City.

 Immediately Dr. Sabonghy diagnosed Stroube’s condition as an overuse injury and put together a plan of action to help him return to the mound.